amcginlay/pks-quickstart/README.md

 ## Use automation tools to deploy PKS

-As you execute the following steps, watch out for PivNet EULA acceptance warnings which show in red.
+As you execute the following steps, watch out for possible PivNet EULA acceptance warnings which show in red.
-The output will present links which you should follow in a browser before you continue.
+The output will present links which you should follow in a browser before you can retry.

 ```bash
 cd ~/ops-manager-automation